craftcms/docs/docs/.artifacts/cms/5.x/entries.md

 | [allowOwnerRevisions](#allowownerrevisions) | Narrows the query results based on whether the entries’ owners are revisions.
 | [ancestorDist](#ancestordist)               | Narrows the query results to only entries that are up to a certain distance away from the entry specified by [ancestorOf](#ancestorof).
 | [ancestorOf](#ancestorof)                   | Narrows the query results to only entries that are ancestors of another entry in its structure.
+| [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only entries that are not related to certain other elements.
 | [andRelatedTo](#andrelatedto)               | Narrows the query results to only entries that are related to certain other elements.
 | [asArray](#asarray)                         | Causes the query to return matching entries as arrays of data, rather than [Entry](craft5:craft\elements\Entry) objects.
 | [authorGroup](#authorgroup)                 | Narrows the query results based on the user group the entries’ authors belong to.